 - Reveals enemy health bars for eight seconds

-Seer throws out a device—similar to what Horizon throws for her Gravity Lift—that creates a dome of micro-drones and reveals the location of enemies moving quickly or firing weapons within the large area of effect (AoE).
-It also identifies the number of enemies within the sphere and shows this number on the player’s HUD.
+Seer throws out a device—similar to what Horizon throws for her Gravity Lift—that creates a dome and reveals the location of enemies moving quickly or firing weapons within the large area of effect (AoE).
+It also identifies the number of enemies within the sphere and shows this number on the player’s HUD, as well as the HUD of Seer’s teammates.
 It doesn’t detect enemies who are crouching or in the air, however.
 The sphere has 135 health and can be destroyed by opponents.
+Seer’s nerf hit the cooldown time on Exhibit, increasing it to 120 seconds from a mere 90 seconds.
+Otherwise it remained untouched.

 - Large AoE that lasts roughly 30 seconds